boston-cityscape-sunny-day-view-harbor

 Dragon Boat Festival

 If you're looking to explore a little bit of Boston's multicultural side, then a trip to the iconic Dragon Boat Festival is a must.
-It's now in its 40th year!
-This is actually the longest running dragon boat race in North America.
+It's now been running for over 40 years and is the longest-running dragon boat race in North America.
 You know there's some serious competitiveness going on!
 Trials occur on Saturday, and races will take place on Sunday.
 Visitors can also enjoy Asian arts & crafts, dance performances, martial arts demonstrations, and more at the festival on Sunday.

 Insider tip: Watch the races from the Cambridge side of the river, because that's where the festival part takes place.